paulloz/godot-ink/README.md

 You'll need to put `ink-engine-runtime.dll` at the root of your Godot project.

-Everything revolves around the `InkStory` packed scene.
-For the sake of explanations, let's assume your scene contains an `InkStory` node called `story`.
-You can also use it in as an AutoLoad.
+Everything revolves around the `Story` node.

 If nothing is specified, the **C#** usage is the same as the **GDScript** one.